MagicMirrorOrg/MagicMirror-Documentation/getting-started/installation.md

 #### Start MagicMirror² in Server mode on boot

-If you want to allways start MagicMirror² in server only mode after a reboot:
+To always start MagicMirror² in server only mode you need to edit the `installers/mm.sh` file otherwise it will start in full mode after a reboot:

 1. Backup mm.sh: `cp installers/mm.sh installers/mm.sh.bak`
 2. Edit mm.sh: `nano mm.sh`
 3. Replace
    `DISPLAY=:0 npm start`
    with
-   `DISPLAY=:0 npm server` (Specify the ip address and port number of the server)
+   `DISPLAY=:0 npm server`
 4. Reboot

 ### Client Only

 This is when you already have a server running remotely and want your RPi to connect as a standalone client to this instance, to show the MM from the server.

-Follow the installation steps above, but dont start the application.

 You can start MagicMirror² in client mode by manually running the following command with the MagicMirror directory:
 `node clientonly --address 192.168.1.5 --port 8080`

-If you want to allways start MagicMirror² in client mode after a reboot:
+To always start MagicMirror² in client mode you need to edit `installers/mm.sh` file otherwise it will start in full mode after a reboot:

 1. Backup mm.sh: `cp installers/mm.sh installers/mm.sh.bak`
 2. Edit mm.sh: `nano mm.sh`